The live workshop premiere of The Glassblower's Daughter is now but a pleasant memory.

 Chinedu Ibiam (Colonist, Ensemble) Chinedu is proud to be in this production of The Glassblower’s Daughter.
 A 2021 graduate of Bridgewater State University, some of Chinedu’s favorite roles were in shows such as Big Fish (The Witch, First Parish Players), Antigone Ablaze!
 (Ismene/Ensemble, Bridgewater State University; KCACTF Musical Theatre Scholarship Audition Nomination), and Urinetown (Tiny Tom, Bridgewater State University).
 Check out her Instagram @chinadidwhat and her website chineduibiam.com for more fun and to see what she’ll be up to next.
 Much love to her parents, siblings, Lee and Kyana!

-Marck-Hens Jules (Farmer, Ensemble) Marck is very excited to be cast in the premiere production of The Glassblower's Daughter in the role of the Farmer.
+Marck-Hens Jules (Farmer, Ensemble) Marck is very excited to be cast in The Glassblower's Daughter in the role of the Farmer.
 This is his first production with Lightning House Players.
 Marck has had a previous ensemble role as the Jail Singer in Machinal at Salem State University, where he is currently pursuing a major in Performing Arts with an emphasis on Acting.
 His favorite thing about being cast in any role is the process of creating the show and working with new people on a collaborative piece of art and allowing the people who view it to experience something wonderful.

 Devon Kaplan (Captain Shrug) A passionate 25-year-old, Dev is a graduate from Roger Williams University with magna cum laude honors; he majored in the performing arts and minored in creative writing.
 He genuinely values betterment, optimism, and honesty.
 He loves to develop his many talents which include, but are not limited to, acting, singing, dancing, piano, public speaking, and weight-lifting.
 When not improving his talents, he thoroughly enjoys going out socializing, listening to electronic dance music, video gaming, spending time with his close friends, being with his pet cats, and going on adventures.